- ABOUT US

 - FEDERAL EMPLOYEES

 Listen live to ForYourBenefit each Monday morning at 10:05 EST on 1500 AM in the Washington DC metro area or online at www.federalnewsradio.com.
 Or, if you prefer, listen on your own schedule -- all shows are archived and available 24/7.

 ForYourBenefit is NITP’s weekly radio show which features information and discussion on topics of interest to the Federal employee, including Federal Benefits, financial and retirement planning, and other issues.

-Guests and topics change weekly –In 2015, our guests will help you plan and navigate through retirement issues and concerns.
+Guests and topics change weekly –In 2017, our guests will help you plan and navigate through retirement issues and concerns.

-For questions or comments, email us in advance at ForYourBenefit@nitpinc.com or call 202-465-3080 this coming Monday.
+To ask a question and have it answered during the show, email us in advance at ForYourBenefit@nitpinc.com or call 202-465-3080 this coming Monday.
 Program begins at 10:05 ET and questions are accepted between 10:20 AM and 10:55 AM.